Kodluyoruz/taskforce/near-certified-developer-ncd/ncd-submission-criteria/readme.md

-## NCD submission criteria
+## NEAR Certified Developer - Final Project

+At the end of this course, you will submit a project and a demo to the NEAR Education team.
 To become a NEAR Certified Developer you need to have a demo which will include below features at the end of the course.

 ### Project scope